Suffering from an abdominal hernia is no fun at all. You can feel pain or discomfort and experience localized swelling on the abdomen or groin.

 Let’s examine the medical ailment we know of as the hernia and the ways the condition can be corrected through the use of minimal invasive surgery.
 You will also learn about recovery times, which aren’t long at all for this very common surgical procedure.

 “Hernia” is the word we give to a condition whereby tissue or an organ bulges or protrudes through the structure that usually keeps it in place.
 Hernias can happen all over the body, even the brain and spine.
-Abdominal hernias are common and involve the muscular structure of the wall of the abdomen.

 If you don’t get a hernia fixed with surgery, the problem can worsen.
 In fact, there are a variety of daily activities that can exacerbate an abdominal hernia like lifting heavy objects, coughing, even straining to urinate.